Katys Kwilts my Crafty Journey

 I began to sew when I was about five - my Aunty Dorothy was making soft toys and I wouldn't take "no you are too young" as a reason why I couldn't do the same.
 A visit to a nearby craft shop and I had my first kit.
 It was a little felt elephant and he started my journey to owning my own business.
 Admittedly there were a few detours on the way, teachers training college for 3 years, Fire Brigade and Police admin all led me to the offer of early retirement which gave me the opportunity to work at what I loved.

 During the years in-between I have indulged in a few different crafts, cross stitch, knitting, dressmaking, lacemaking and all things in-between but it was only when I moved to near Malton that I found my passion for patchwork.
 When I took early retirement I didn't really know what I wanted to do except I knew it had to be something I was passionate about - crafts.
 I went back to college and gained my city and guilds diploma in delivering adult learning as I knew I wanted to share my experience.

 I first opened Katys Kwilts in 2006 initially to offer longarm quilting to patchworkers.
 I realised that I preferred to be with like minded people so soon after that classes followed and then at the request of those attending classes who were struggling to source fabrics I opened the shop.

 I have now taken on a new chapter.
 That first felt elephant led onto making quite a few soft toys including teddy bears of different sizes.
 I have held Teddy making classes using Christie Bears patterns and supplies.
-Now thanks to Christie Bears, I have taken on their Teddy Bear patterns and will be selling teddy making supplies too.
+Now thanks to Christie Bears, I have taken on their Teddy Bear patterns and so you can find all your supplies in one place I am building a stock of fur, joints, eyes, paw fabric and accessories.
 This seems to have completed the circle!

 Come and visit me - make an appointment by calling, text or email - I can’t wait to meet you and see what you’re creating.